What is Physical Deterioration?

 An asset may witness other types of deterioration as well, in addition to the physical deterioration.
 These are

 This is the loss in the property’s value due to external factors over which the owner has no control.
-External factors could be a new governmental policy, change in traffic, environmental limitations, and more.
+External factors could be a new governmental policy, changes in traffic, environmental limitations, and more.
 We can also say that these are the factors that result in the loss in the value of a property with no fault of the owner.
 For example, the government decides to construct a jail in the locality.
 The property value in such a case would go down.